AdamCoxson/Message-Passing-Delta-ML/README.md

 - data: Preprocessed dataset class objects for 407 molecule testing set and the 9050 molecule training set, as well as the train-validation fold indices.
 These are saved as .pkl files (0.5 GB uncompressed).
 - pretrained_models: Contains 3 selected models from the preprint: Dense(MPNN(DA, EA), E_zindo), MPNN(DA, EA), and MPNN(DA).
 (0.8 GB uncompressed)
 - saves: Empty folder where plots and csv are saved to after running test_model.py.
 - 5_mol_ZINDO_mwfn_examples: Examples of Gaussian-16 and Multi-Wavefunction log files used to create the datasets.
-(5 MB)
+Contains bash scripts to run wvfn calculations.(5 MB)

 **Note:**
 - Tutorials for model training will be uploaded later.